averycrespi/vtt-bridge/README.md

 **Why does VTT Bridge need to "Access your data for www.dungeonmastersvault.com and app.roll20.net"?**

-BTT Bridge needs to add buttons to Dungeon Master's Vault and enter chat messages on Roll20.
+VVT Bridge needs to add buttons to Dungeon Master's Vault and enter chat messages on Roll20.
 VTT Bridge will not make any changes to your content or account on either site.

 **Do I need to have any specific content on Roll20?**